 - In a large bowl, whisk together the flour, baking powder, sugar and salt.

-- In another bowl, beat the egg and then whisk in the milk and melted butter.
+- In another bowl, beat the egg and then whisk in the milk, vanilla and melted butter.

-- Pour the wet ingredients into the dry ingredients and stir well.
+- Pour the wet ingredients into the dry ingredients and mix until just incorporated.
 If the batter seems too thick, add more of the milk, a little at a time.

 - Melt the butter in a large skillet or griddle over medium heat.